-Within the UCAT Abstract Reasoning subtest, you’ll be required to identify patterns within the shapes presented; you can find guidance on identifying patterns below.
-The purpose of this subtest is to test your ability to not only make judgements and hypotheses, but to critically evaluate and query these as you work through the information, and to change track where required.
+As mentioned above, you’ll be assessed on your ability to identify patterns within the shapes presented, disregarding irrelevant information as needed.
+You can find guidance on identifying patterns below.
+The purpose of this subtest is to test your ability to make judgements and hypotheses, critically evaluate and query these as you work through the information, and change track where required.

-As with the other sections of the UCAT, the Abstract Reasoning subtest assesses skills which are required for working within the medical profession.
+As with the other sections of the UCAT, the Abstract Reasoning subtest assesses skills required for working within the medical profession.

 When considering diagnoses for patients, doctors need to be able to make judgements about the information they’re presented with, to identify which information is useful and will help them reach a conclusion, and which is irrelevant and/or distracting from the real issue.
 This involves being able to identify reliable and relevant information from a set of symptoms and/or test results.

 These skills are also needed when carrying out research involving data, where you could be required to identify patterns within results to allow you to generate further hypotheses.

 The format of the UCAT Abstract Reasoning section is as follows:

 You’ll have 12 minutes (plus a 1-minute instruction section) to answer the 50 multiple choice questions, giving you approximately 14 seconds per question and making time a crucial factor in this subtest.
 Although time is limited, you’ll have up to five questions for each set of shapes, meaning that once you’ve identified the pattern/s you’ll be able to answer subsequent questions more quickly.

 The UCAT Abstract Reasoning subtest has the following four types of questions: